Tiffany Haddish addresses recent DUI arrest, the loss of Bob Saget and mourning her grandmother - KTVZ

 Tiffany Haddish addresses recent DUI arrest, the loss of Bob Saget and mourning her grandmother

-The actress appeared via video chat on “The Tonight Show” on Monday, where host Jimmy Fallon politely asked if she wanted to talk about what happened.
+The actress appeared via video chat on “The Tonight Show” on Monday.
+Host Jimmy Fallon politely asked whether she wanted to talk about what happened.

 She added she has retained an attorney.

-“And now I got a really great lawyer, and we’re going to work it out,” she said.
+“And now I got a really great lawyer, and we’re going to work it out,” Haddish said.
 “I’ve got to get my asking of things to God a little better!”

 Fallon said, “Yeah, you’ve got to be a little clearer!”